ro6ley/python-ocr-example/README.md

 # PyTesseract - Simple Python Optical Character Recognition

-This repository contains the code for this [blogpost](https://stackabuse.com/pytesseract-simple-python-optical-character-recognition/) on [StackAbuse](https://stackabuse.com/).
+This repository contains the code for this [blogpost](https://stackabuse.com/pytesseract-simple-python-optical-character-recognition/).

 ## Getting Started